Prayers for Childbirth: God as Midwife

 Thereby paving the beginning of my road to parenthood with good intentions.

 But the Spirit works in mysterious ways.
-So thanks to a playlist of Taize chant on the iPod in the delivery room, I was able to muster some meditative calm (at least in early labor, not that devil of a transition).
+So thanks to a playlist of Taize chant in the delivery room, I was able to muster some meditative calm (at least in early labor, not the throes of transition).

-And thanks to my girlfriends from grad school who lit candles to hold me up in prayer the whole time I was laboring, I was strengthened by a far-flung circle of strong women whose love helped carry me through.
+And thanks to my girlfriends who lit candles to hold me up in prayer the whole time I was laboring, I was strengthened by a far-flung circle of strong women whose love helped carry me through.